 The Vermont Green Line understands and respects that many peoples’ livelihoods depend on the waters through which this project will travel.
-As Anbaric and National Grid have done with other similar, successful transmission projects, we will work closely with many key local organizations and individuals in the fisheries, marine or tourism industries prior to and during construction.
+As National Grid Ventures has done with other similar, successful transmission projects, we will work closely with many key local organizations and individuals in the fisheries, marine or tourism industries prior to and during construction.
 Our goal is to facilitate open dialogue, ensuring our activities are coordinated with key stakeholders in all project components.

 Will this project bring about Electric and Magnetic Fields (EMF) impacts?

 New York State strictly enforces limits on EMF produced by new electric transmission facilities.
 These limits are based on conservative assessments of public health requirements undertaken by the New York Public Service Commission.
 The limits are: an electric field strength of no greater than 1.6 kV per meter measured at one meter (3 feet) above the center line for the buried HVAC cables and at the fence line of the converter station and a magnetic field strength over background fields of no greater than 200 milliGauss measured at one meter above the centerline of the HVDC cables.
 The Vermont Green Line will comply with these limits in both states.
 Evidence shows that some health concerns attributed to EMFs from electric power systems is specific to AC fields, at 60 Hz, and does not apply to DC fields, like the one proposed for the Vermont Green Line.
 The World Health Organization and the International Agency for Research on Cancer have not identified any health risks for humans or animals.
 For more information on EMF, visit http://www.emfs.info/.
 HVDC-specific information can be found at http://www.emfs.info/static-fields/.